Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Lessons/lesson-02.md

 🔹 **AI Stretch Prompt:** *"What’s the best way to dynamically add components in React?"*

 #### 🔹 **Stretch Challenge 3: Dynamic Counter List**
 - Add a "➖ remove Counter" button to dynamically remove a counter.
-This might be best added to in the Counter Component.
+This might be best added in the Counter Component.
 You may need a callback...

-🔹 **AI Stretch Prompt:** *"How can I add a button that will remove a counter?"*
-For this prompt try dragging App.js and Counter.js into the AI window.
+🔹 **AI Stretch Prompt:** *"How can I add a button that will remove a counter?"*  For this prompt try dragging App.js and Counter.js into the AI window.

 ---